Everyone can be secure.

 Why you should follow my advice

-Starting in first-line helpdesk as a temporary employee and working up, since 2007 I have taken over, implemented, and run Windows deployment, patching, management, antivirus, auditing, and security across over 1400 computers in 30+ offices nationwide.
-I am a Windows Systems Administrator for the North American subsidiary of a multinational, billion-dollar company.
-My solutions are now the reference implementation to our sister organizations.
+Beginning in first-line helpdesk as a temporary employee and working up, starting in 2007 I worked for ten years to tale over, implement, and run Windows deployment, patching, management, antivirus, auditing, and security across over 1400 computers in 50+ offices nationwide.
+I was a Windows Systems Administrator for the North American subsidiary of a multinational, billion-dollar company.

-Through my professional identity, I have direct contacts with senior contributors to the Windows ecosystem, including authors, journalists, security experts, and many Microsoft staff.
-I often solicit their advice and ask them to review what I publish here.
+Through my professional identity I am a Microsoft MVP, and have direct contacts with senior contributors to the Windows ecosystem - including authors, journalists, security experts, and many Microsoft staff.
+I often solicit their advice and ask them to review what I publish.

 You can read recommendations from technical experts towards this site on: